-During the infection we had been going to the pediatrician 1-2 times per week.
-After 2 weeks we went back on Monday and the pediatrician said the infection was still the same, he told us to come back on Wednesday and if the infection was unchanged he was going to send her over to get tubes in her ears.
+A little while later we were having some problems with our 5 month old daughter and ear infections.
+The pediatrician put her on one round of antibiotics we went through the 10 days and nothing happened she still had the infection.
+So he tried to run another round of different antibiotics.
+When that round was close to being up we went in to an appointment on Monday and he told us that he wanted to give it a few more days and if her ears hadn't cleared up by Wednesday that he was going to put tubes in her ears.
 On Tuesday, we went in for my Chiropractic appointment and he could tell we were distracted and asked what was going on.
 We told him the situation and he asked if he could check her out.
 He had done so well with my wife and I that we agreed to let him check her.
 He found that the top bone in her neck was out and when he barely touched it our daughter squirmed away in discomfort.

 He asked for permission to adjust her and we let him.
 Without much force at all he adjusted that bone and she stopped squirming immediately and started to giggle and coo at him.
 That night she slept almost the whole night through and in the morning when we went to the pediatrician there was no sign of the infection at all.
 He said he had never seen a turnaround that quick before and he "was glad the antibiotics finally kicked in and cleared it up".
 We shared the good news with our Chiropractor who didn't take any credit for himself.

 He shared with us an important insight/philosophy of Chiropractic: THE POWER THAT MADE THE BODY HAS THE POWER TO HEAL THE BODY!
 He also explained that this power could only function if the nervous system is communicating properly at all levels.